XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 ###### 1.2.1.1.3.2.
 Adding a **`CFTokenIssuance`** object

 A **`CFTokenIssuance`** object can be added by using the same approach to find the **`CFTokenIssuance`**, and adding it to that directory.
-If, after addition, the number of CFTs in the directory would exceed 32, then the operation must fail.
+However, if the provided AssetCode is already in-use by this issuer then the operation must fail with `tecDUPLICATE`.

 ###### 1.2.1.1.3.3.
 Removing a **`CFTokenIssuance`** object